nsrosenqvist/godot-wrapper/README.md

 git clone https://github.com/nsrosenqvist/godot-wrapper.git godot && cd godot && ./godot install
 ```

 Now you should be able to launch Godot from the application menu or the terminal.
-See all the features that the script support by running `godot help`.
+See all the features that the script provides by running `godot help`.